 Brands such as HP and Canon use the heat method.
 Epson uses a mechanical method.
-They somewhat work the same way.
-Instead of a resistor a tiny crystal is behind every nozzle.
-It vibrates enough to spray ink out and suck ink from the tank to refill the chamber.
+Which somewhat works the same way.
+Instead of a resistor, a tiny crystal is behind every nozzle.
+It vibrates instead of using heat to spray out ink.
+Both methods suck ink from the tank to refill the chamber.

 No matter which method is used, each color has its own printhead.
 A tri color cartridge has 3 separate tanks and printheads.